Rank two weak Fano bundles on del Pezzo threefolds of degree five: Preliminaries

-In this section, we set up our notation for materials for triangulated categories.
-The triangulated categories we are mainly interested in are the derived categories of coherent sheaves on smooth projective varieties $X$, denoted by $\Db(X)$.
-We adopt the terminology of \cite{Huybrechts06}.
-In this article, we define mutations of objects over exceptional objects as follows. \begin{defi} Let $\mcD$ be an $\Ext$-finite $\Bbbk$-linear triangulated category.
-For objects $A,B \in \mcD$, we denote $\bigoplus_{i} \Hom_{\mcD}(A,B[i])[-i]$ by $\Ext^{\bullet}(A,B)$.
-Let $E$ be an exceptional object of $\mcD$ and $F$ an object of $\mcD$. \begin{enumerate} \item The \emph{left mutation} $\LL_{E}(F)$ of $F$ over $E$ is defined to be the cone of the natural evaluation morphism $\ev \colon \Ext^{\bullet}(E, F) \otimes E \to F$:
+In this article, we define mutations of objects over exceptional objects as follows. \begin{defi} Let $E$ be an exceptional object of $\mcD$ and $F$ an object of $\mcD$. \begin{enumerate} \item The \emph{left mutation} $\LL_{E}(F)$ of $F$ over $E$ is defined to be the cone of the natural evaluation morphism $\ev \colon \Ext^{\bullet}(E, F) \otimes E \to F$: